Sanitation Standards for General Foods

 Article 1

-This Standard is prescribed in accordance with the provisions of Article 17 and the second paragraph of Article 15 of the Act Governing Food Safety and Sanitation (herein referred to as "this Act").
+The Standards are prescribed in accordance with the provisions of Article 17 and Paragraph 2 of Article 15 of the Act Governing Food Safety and Sanitation (hereinafter referred to as "this Act").

 Article 2